KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.8.1
+* Update to SolverEngines v1.13.
+* Fix emissives patch for 1.0.5.
+* Add some patch magic to the emissives patch to fix VenStockRevamp engine emissives.
+* Add LOX insulation to tank type Cryogenic.

 v10.8
 * Update for KSP 1.0.5, start to tune boiloff for new thermo.
 * Add tooltips when hovering over (locked or unlocked) engine configs in the engine GUI.